Higor-H/BloomStack/README.md

 Usage: Was used the trained model for identifying scientific names of plants.

-*BloomStack: Growing knowledge, one plant at a time.*
+*FloraQuest: Growing knowledge, one plant at a time.*